harness/developer-hub/kb/platform/harness-platform-faqs.md

 Yes its possible and you need to ask Harness support to enable PL_HIDE_PROJECT_LEVEL_MANAGED_ROLE and PL_HIDE_ORGANIZATION_LEVEL_MANAGED_ROLE.
 FF.

-### How to upgrade legacy docker delegate to use new image version
+### How do I upgrade a legacy Docker delegate to use a new image version?

 You can update the image tag by looking into latest tag https://hub.docker.com/r/harness/delegate/tags and can provide that while docker run command

-### How to check if Delegate is setup for auto Upgrade
+### How do I check to see if the delegate is set to auto upgrade?

 You can go to delegate page and on right side check under AUTO UPGRADE Column if its showing ON